-- (1) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 50 mm.
-Moving the coupling further to the rear, in combination with the use of mid-axle trailers, may have an adverse effect on the ride characteristics.
+(1) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are so in the inde characteristics.
 Also take note of statutory requirements, which may differ from country to country.
 In case of doubt, DAF should be contacted.
-Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 22 mm.
-One of six possible Y-positions can be ordered ex-factory, see the following table in this paragraph for the possibilities and their corresponding - selection code numbers. - (3) FA CF65 chassis from production week 0513 onwards are not included. - (4) (G)V = Low deck chassis type (previously referred to as High Volume chassis).
+(2) Within this range, adjustment pitches for mounting the low-positioned drawbar cross member are 22 mm.
+One of six possible Y-positions can be ordered ex-factory, see the following table in this paragraph for the possibilities and their corresponding selection code numbers.

+(3) FA CF65 chassis from production week 0513 onwards are not included.

+(4) (G)V = Low deck chassis type (previously referred to as High Volume chassis).
 (5) Delevery of the lowered drawbar cross member for the FAS chassis on POV request only.